wendellpiez/XSLTug/readme.md

 ## Extensibility / Learnability

 While lightweight, this is meant to be very flexible and extensible.
-Also, because it will be set down and taken up at inconsistent intervals, it must be learnable and traceable.
+Also, because it will be set down and taken up at inconsistent intervals, it must be learnable and traceable, to both users and developers.

+For users, this goal is to be achieved by presenting very simple interfaces, factoring out as many system complexities as possible to achieve process results without respect to means.
+The complexities must not be hidden from developers, however; instead, interfaces must be presented to enable developers to manage these complexities for the user by means of smart design.

 ## Security

 Everything is encapsulated in a single runtime call.
-While XSLTug may write files to the system (as designed), it won't create artifacts and doesn't depend on network or server.
+While XSLTug may write files to the system (as designed), it won't create temporary artifacts or system scat, and it doesn't depend on network or server.

 ## Limitations

 Without support (for example) for EXSLT, we can't quite provide full services over the directory structure.

 This means that some kinds of batch processing aren't readily provided for.
 Expect things to work best one-to-one or one-to-many.

+## Dependencies

+One of the requirements is to be lightweight (and secure) so the only dependency is Saxon.

+However, XSLTug could also be adjusted to work with any XSLT 3.0 processor that supports the XPath 3.1 function library.
+Please make inquiries if you have a processor other than Saxon, and you wish to road-test this useful meta-application.

+## Fun

+Schematron is fun because you get to write your own error messages.
+The fun of XSLTug is in designing a capable command syntax to accomplish chores without fuss.

 # To use: